Are you the same as the International Competition for Young Debaters (ICYD)?

 How do I enter the competition?

-Registration is now live, and can be found here.
-If you would like to be kept up to date about the opening of registrations, and other infomation about the competition, please join our mailing list.
+Registration is not yet open, so hang tight!
+If you would like to be kept up to date about the opening of registrations, and other information about the competition, please join our mailing list.

 How much does entry cost?

 £50 per team for regular entry, £40 for our Access Policy teams.
 There are further bursaries that can lower the fee to £25, however these are limited in number.